Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Danish Dough Whisk

-A Danish dough whisk is a specialized tool used in baking to mix dough ingredients effectively.
-Its unique looped design allows it to easily cut through thick, sticky doughs, incorporating flour and water evenly.
+Its unique looped design allows it to easily cut through thick, sticky doughs, helping to incorporate flour and water evenly.
 The dough whisk is perfect for initial mixing, as it prevents clumping and is easier to clean than traditional whisks.

 Degas